 What paper can you recycle?

-The types of paper that can be recycled depends on local legislation and the acceptance conditions of the recycling company.
-Most important is that the material is clean and is free of contaminations, such as grease, paint or glue.
+The types of paper that can be recycled depending on local legislation and the recycling company’s acceptance conditions.
+Most important is that the material is clean and is free of contaminations, such as grease, paint, or glue.
 Below is an overview of common paper products that can be recycled.

 - Phone books

 *Make sure to remove confidential information, such as your address, before disposing of it for recycling.

 When disposing cardboard waste, please make sure you flatten the cardboard box so it takes up less space in the recycling container.